The Spa Village of Lanjarón

 Lanjarón - The Fountain of Youth

-Some say Lanjarón has been endowed with the "Fountain of Youth".
+Some say Lanjarón is home to the long sought-after "Fountain of Youth".

 No one knows exactly what makes the people of Lanjarón endure for so long, or to be as physically fit as they are... but some say it's the perfect combination of a few crucial elements...